Telefonica/prometheus-kafka-adapter/README.md

   - url: "http://prometheus-kafka-adapter:8080/receive"
 ```

-When deployed in a K8s Cluster using Helm and using an external Prometheus, it might be necessary to expose prometheus-kafka-adapter input port as a node port.

-Use a custom values.yaml file to set service.type: NodePort and service.nodeport:<PortNumber> (see comments in default values.yaml)
+When deployed in a Kubernetes cluster using Helm and using an external Prometheus, it might be necessary to expose prometheus-kafka-adapter input port as a node port.
+Use a custom values.yaml file to set `service.type: NodePort` and `service.nodeport: <PortNumber>` (see comments in default values.yaml)

 ## development